PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

 #### Image and Frame Comparison Signature

-For imaeges, masks use 0 to represent change.
-Frames are inverted in comparison and then flipped prior to write to HDF5.
+For images, masks use 0 to represent change.
+Frames are inverted in comparison and then flipped prior to writing them to HDF5.

 ```
 def xCompare(img_original, img_manipulated,  arguments=dict()):